dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-cli.md

 ### Options

-The following options can be appended to the `libman restore` command:
+The following options are available for the `libman restore` command:

 [!INCLUDE [standard-cli-options](../../includes/libman-cli/standard-cli-options.md)]